AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Ordinary compilation errors are normally quite succinct and to the point.
-For example, when a compiler says "`error: ‘class X’ has no member named ‘fun’`", it usually isn’t too hard to figure out what is wrong in our code (e.g., we might have mistyped `run` as `fun`).
+For example, when a compiler says "`error: ‘class X' has no member named ‘fun'`", it usually isn't too hard to figure out what is wrong in our code (e.g., we might have mistyped `run` as `fun`).
 Not so with templates.
 Try some examples.